 And that’s where direct labor cost comes in.

 What is direct labor cost?

 Direct labor cost is a formula that gives you a big-picture view of how much you’re actually spending on labor.
-In addition to wages paid for regular working hours (for example, employee A gets paid $20 per hour), direct labor cost takes into account all the other labor costs associated with employing your team, including:
+In addition to wages paid for regular working hours (for example, employee A gets paid a $20 hourly rate), direct labor cost takes into account all the other labor costs associated with employing your team, including: